Get a BONUS 2nd Filter Set when you purchase any Winix Air Purifier! Ends Oct.13

 Monitoring air quality helps assess the presence and levels of pollutants.

 Devices like air quality monitors use sensors to detect pollutants such as VOCs and particulate matter.
 These tools provide real-time data, helping you to manage air quality effectively.
+Most quality models will have built-in air quality sensors that monitor your and display in real time your air quality levels.

 Air quality is often measured using the Air Quality Index (AQI), a numerical scale that indicates pollution levels.
 Understanding the AQI values enables you to take timely actions to protect your health and improve indoor environments.